uhmanoa/ics491f21/index.md

 4. **(Oct 22, 11:00pm) Meteor Hackathon Portfolio Essay Due.** 20% of your grade will be based upon your Meteor Hackathon application and what you contributed to it.
 You will submit your application through an essay in your professional portfolio that describes the application you developed, provides links to the source code (and/or deployed application), what you learned from the experience, and what you personally contributed to the project (if you were working in a team).

 4. **(Oct 23 - Nov 20) HACC.** Participate in the HACC.
-You can be in a team of up to five students, which can be the same or different team members as those you chose for the Meteor Hackathon.
+You can be in a team of up to five students.

 4. **(Nov 23, 11:00pm) HACC Portfolio Essay Due.** 40% of your grade will be based upon your HACC application and what you contributed to it.
 You will submit your application through an essay in your professional portfolio that describes the application you developed, provides links to the source code (and/or deployed application), what you learned from the experience, and what you personally contributed to the project (if you were working in a team).